Wyoming's COVID-19 death toll rises by five

 Five more Wyomingites have died from COVID-19, the Wyoming Department of Health reported Tuesday.

 The new deaths touch five of Wyoming’s 23 counties.
-Albany, Big Horn, Fremont, Natrona and Sheridan counties reported one death each.
+Lincoln, Albany, Natrona, Johnson and Sheridan counties reported one death each.

-Two of the people whose deaths were announced this past week had preexisting health conditions that put them at risk of more severe illness from contracting COVID-19.
-One was hospitalized.
-Two were residents of long-term care facilities.
+Four of the people whose deaths were announced this past week had preexisting health conditions that put them at risk of more severe illness from contracting COVID-19.
+All five were hospitalized, one out of state, and another at both out-of-state and in-state hospitals.

 The state does not include a death in its COVID-19 count unless the virus is listed on the patient’s death certificate as either the cause of death or a contributing factor.
 There is often a lag between when deaths occur and when deaths are reported because of the time it takes for death certificates to be processed.